Welcome

 28.

 Some proper images of the Akrapovic headers on the RF900 StreetFighter in all its glory.
 Suzuki RF900 StreetFighter polished stainless steel exhaust headers from akrapovic RF900 StreetFighter Project RF900 StreetFighter Project Suzuki RF900 StreetFighter braced swingarm with carbon mudguard and gillies rear set, 180 tyre wavy disk brake and brembo caliper BUT WAIT… THERE’S MORE… I have the final pièce de résistance to complete the perfect exhaust….
 RF900 StreetFighter Project RF900 StreetFighter Project rf900 akrapovic carbon hex exhaust bandit gsxr RF900 StreetFighter Project akrapovic Honestly, I found this a little while ago but was saving it for when the bike had the exhaust on properly.
-Suzuki RF900 StreetFighter akrapovic exhaust 28.
-GSXR1100 / RF900 Akrapovic Exhaust V2 RF900 StreetFighter Project RF900 StreetFighter Project Suzuki RF900 StreetFighter exhaust RF900 StreetFighter Project Suzuki RF900 StreetFighter exhaust baffle Can’t wait to hear it running but the carbs are still being rebuilt with Rob at Hampshire Motorcycles.
+Suzuki RF900 StreetFighter akrapovic exhaust RF900 StreetFighter Project RF900 StreetFighter Project RF900 StreetFighter Project Suzuki RF900 StreetFighter exhaust RF900 StreetFighter Project Suzuki RF900 StreetFighter exhaust baffle Can’t wait to hear it running but the carbs are still being rebuilt with Rob at Hampshire Motorcycles.

 27. Cooling – Thermostat under Tank & Hoses